 The meme even mentions, albeit facetiously, that climate could play a role.
 No, there’s no reason to believe that cold weather in itself makes people more violent, but it might make a contribution under certain circumstances.
 In other words, as far-fetched as it might sound, while cold weather in general does not make people more violent, it might do so in Chicago specifically.
 At least that possibility can’t be ruled out.
 And that’s just the point: there are a great many factors, known and unknown, that can’t be ruled out; but those who disseminate this chunk of propaganda focus on only those factors that seem to buttress their cause.

 The meme also fails to mention that 2012 was an unusually high year for homicides in Chicago; or that violent crime, as well as crime in general, have been steadily declining in the city.
 Or that the homicide rate for the past dozen years or so has been substantially lower than it was previously.
+(The average since 2004 has been around 450 per year.)
 Or that the 2012 spike in homicides occurred two years after a certain Supreme Court ruling that supposedly restored “constitutional gun rights” to Chicagoans.

 The moral of the story is that there is more to life than guns.
 But as long as we’re playing the comparison game, let’s try two more cities, shall we?
 How about… oh, Boston and New Orleans.